 The title helps add clarity, but there’s still too much irrelevant information in the table below it.
 I can refine those selections and choose what to include in the table.

 Because I have such a large number of attributes and I only want to include a few, I start by clicking the Field check box to uncheck all the attributes at once.

 I can now choose specific attributes to include in the pop-up.
 I check the Date, Depth, and Magnitude boxes to include them in the table.
 These are the most useful and important details that a user may want to know about an earthquake.
 I already provided layer and map titles that make it clear that the symbols on the map represent earthquakes, so I won’t include that information again in the pop-up.

 There’s just one last thing to take care of now.
 I notice that Depth displays a number with no unit of measurement.
 This row is incomplete.
 I know that the organization that provided my data measures earthquake depth in kilometers.
 I need to change the alias of this column to include more information.

-Back in the Pop-up settings window, I find the line for Depth.
-I hover over the alias until the Edit button appears.
+Back in the Pop-ups window, I find the line for Depth.
+I hover over the Depth field until the Edit button appears.

-To edit the alias, I type (km) in the text box and click Done.
+To edit the field name, I type (km) in the text box and press Enter.